University Park’s “Couch Building” Goes Up In Flames (1929-2016)

-It’s a bit confusing, but, basically SMU, the original owner of the property (and all that surrounded it), put their land west of the campus (west of Hillcrest) on the market, and it could be sold only with specific restrictions — there were several restrictions, but the two cited most frequently were that land in this University Park Addition was to be developed solely for residential purposes, and these homes were to be occupied only by white people.
+It’s a bit confusing, but, basically SMU, the original owner of the property (and all that surrounded it), put their land west of the campus (west of Hillcrest) on the market, but it could be sold only with specific restrictions — there were several of these restrictions, but the two cited most frequently were that land in this University Park Addition was to be developed solely for residential purposes, and that these homes were to be occupied by white people only.
 Somehow, in transferring property and re-deeding and re-re-deeding — and all sorts of other real estate transactions I don’t understand — the contract for the large lot purchased by Mr. Couch was drawn up with the restrictions omitted (“an oversight”).
 Couch was insistent on building businesses on the land he’d purchased, and SMU was adamant that he not be allowed to.
 Cue the lawsuit.
 (An overview of this case — in the appeals court — can be read here.
 It’s interesting, if confusing.)

-So forget the Mustang.
+So, forget the Mustang.
 Couch’s building — which was called, yes, “The Couch Building” — opened in 1930 or ’31.
 Its official address was 3402 McFarlin, but the address of the new location of the University Pharmacy was 6401 Hillcrest.
 There were a couple of stores next to the pharmacy, and offices upstairs (it seemed a popular location for doctors and real estate agents).
 Mr. Couch lived next door, at 3404 McFarlin (in a house which was, ironically, destroyed by fire in 1932).

 That simple but lovely building stood on that corner for almost 90 years.
 Until yesterday.
 Sorry about that, A. B.